davideme/patterns/README.md

 | C                        | Low                      | Low                            |
 | [Go][go]                 | High                     | High                           |

+In contrast, declarative programming, typified by languages like HTML, CSS, and SQL, follows a different paradigm that expresses computational logic without detailing control flow.
+However, this analysis will not cover declarative languages, as they are specialized and diverse in their objectives, with no two languages serving identical purposes.

 ## Robustness

 The [robustness][^software_bug] of a programming language can be influenced by its approach to error prevention and handling.